 The following fragment presents a simple example where it is possible to connect the analysis annotation with the text using href attribute and the semantic meaning of the annotation with refersTo attribute.

-For example the voting is recorded in a fragment of text in the debate called <summary>.
+For example, the voting is recorded in a fragment of text in the debate called <summary>.
 Inside of the summary we have marked up <quantity> and inside of the <voting> metadata we connect the quantities with the respective legal meaning inside of the voting event: 72 votes are “ayes” and 34 votes are “noes” using the refersTo attribute connected with a TLConcept.
 Before the voting event the <quorum> was checked.
 Because we have different graduation of quorum, refersTo expresses the type of quorum defined in the TLConcept (e.g. majority).